pdclarion.com

-PRINCETON—Today, people from all around the world honor and celebrate civil rights movement activist Dr. Martin Luther King Jr.
+PRINCETON — Gibson County Prosecutor Mike Cochren filed a felony count of escape Friday morning in Gibson Superior Court against David M. Zimmerman, who was convicted of manslaughter in connection with the 2005 Patoka shooting death of Wade Vore.

-PRINCETON — Wednesday's 11 pre-trial hearing for Lance Z. Marley 26, who is charged with murder in connection with the Oct.
-23, 2016 stabbing death of Lindsey A. Fleck, has been transferred to Gibson Circuit Court.
+PRINCETON — Lance Z. Marley, 26, Princeton, is scheduled to stand trial for murder July 10 -15 in Gibson Circuit Court in connection with the October 2016 stabbing death of his girlfriend, Lindsey A. Fleck.

-The Wood Memorial High School Lady Trojans basketball team entered Tiger Arena on Thursday night with a perfect 16-0 record, but left with a one in the loss column to the Princeton Community High School Lady Tigers after a 68-64 defeat.w
+Brooke James tallied a career high 39 points on Thursday night at Princeton Community High School, helping lead the Tigers to a 59-54 victory over the Pike Central Lady Chargers in a sectional preview matchup.

-The Wood Memorial High School Trojans wrestling sent its four seniors out right on Wednesday night, earning a 42-24 team victory over the North Knox Warriors at WMHS.
+It was a classic Gibson County rivalry match on Tuesday night in Tiger Arena as the Gibson Southern High School Titans face off against the Princeton Community High School Tigers.

 Multimedia